emory-libraries/dlp-curate/lib/tasks/README.md

 - It does not require a CSV file to run correctly.
 - The task can be operated two different ways, though:
     1. Ran without an argument assigned, every CurateGenericWork object will be checked to see if it has been changed since the object's manifest was created.
 If so, a newly created manifest will replace the old one.
 If the `date_modified` attribute of the object matches the date the manifest was created, a new manifest will not be created.
-    2. Processed with an `id` string in the `work` argument, the procedure only focuses on that listed object and creates just it's manifest.
+    2. Processed with an `id` string in the `work` argument, the procedure only focuses on that listed object and creates just its manifest.
 ### Steps For Creating Manifests For All Works
-1. Perform the Prerequisites for the needed SSH environment.
+1. Perform the [Prerequisites](#prerequisites) for the needed SSH environment.
 2. When creating new manifests for all of the site's Works, we need to delete all of the manifests that currently exist in the application:
     - First, run `rm /opt/uploads/dlp-curate/iiif_manifest_cache/*`.
     - Then, `cd /opt/uploads/dlp-curate/iiif_manifest_cache/`